 Acne treatment is one of the most confusing shelves in beauty.
-The ingredients that actually work -- salicylic acid, benzoyl peroxide, adapalene, sulfur -- are well-documented by dermatology research.
-But the products vary wildly in formulation quality, pH, concentration, and what type of acne they're actually built to address.
-A spot treatment that demolishes a whitehead overnight will do nothing for a cystic breakout.
-A retinoid that clears closed comedones takes weeks to show results.
+Salicylic acid, benzoyl peroxide, adapalene, sulfur, and hydrocolloid all have different jobs, but products vary wildly in formulation quality, pH, concentration, and what type of acne they're built to address.
+A patch or drying lotion for a surface whitehead will do nothing for a deep cystic breakout.
+A retinoid for clogged pores takes weeks to judge.
 The right tool depends entirely on what's happening with your skin.

-These seven picks represent the most effective OTC acne treatments available on Amazon right now, ranked by category.
-Each one earns its spot based on ingredient integrity, dermatologist credibility, and real-world results across different acne types.
+These seven picks are OTC acne treatments available on Amazon, ranked by category.
+Each one earns its spot based on ingredient logic, safety notes, and fit for different acne types.

 The 7 Best Acne Treatments on Amazon